capesoftware/bonsai-vplink/samples/enzymereactor/README.md

 to continue producing enzymes while maintaining good reactor conditions for microbe growth
 ![Continuous screenshot](enzymereactor_continuous.png)

-* PasteurisationRampinFlow.icf -- A flow disturbance for the pastuerisation loop to deal with
-* PasteurisationRampdown.icf -- Another flow disturbance for the pastuerisation loop to deal with

 ## Things to consider
 * How long should a brain training episode be in simulated time?